 - a.
 Notice.
-The Bound Party asserting a Claim ("Claimant") against another Bound Party ("Respondent") must give written notice to each Respondent and to the Executive Boardstating plainly and concisely: - i.
+The Bound Party asserting a Claim ("Claimant") against another Bound Party ("Respondent") must give written notice to each Respondent and to the Board stating plainly and concisely: - i.
 The nature of the Claim, including the Persons involved and the Respondent's role in the Claim; - ii.
-The legal basis of the Claim (i.e. the specific authority out of which the Claimarises); - iii.
+The legal basis of the Claim (i.e. the specific authority out of which the Claim arises); - iii.
 The Claimant's proposed resolution or remedy; and - iv.
 The Claimant's desire to meet with the Respondent to discuss in good faith ways to resolve the Claim. - b.
 Negotiation.
-The Claimant and Respondent will make every reasonable effort to meet in person and confer for the purpose of resolving the Claim by good faith negotiation.
+The Claimant and Respondent will make reasonable effort to meet in person and confer for the purpose of resolving the Claim by good faith negotiation.
 If requested in writing, accompanied by a copy of the Notice, the Board may appoint a representative to assist the parties in negotiating a resolution of the Claim. - c.
 Mediation.
 If the parties have not resolved the Claim through negotiation within thirty (30) days of the date of the notice described in paragraph a above (or within such other period as the parties may agree upon), the Claimant will have 30 additional days to submit the Claim to mediation with an entity designated by the Association (if the Association is not a party to the Claim) or to an independent agency providing dispute resolution services in Colorado. - i.
-If the Claimant does not submit the Claim to mediation within such time, or does not appear for the mediation when scheduled, the Claim is waived, and the Respondent is relieved of any and all liability to the Claimant (but not third parties) on account of such Claim. - submission of the matter to mediation, or within such time as determined reasonable by the mediator, the mediator will issue a notice of termination of the mediation proceedings indicating that the parties are at an impasse and the date that mediation was tenninated.
-The Claimant will then be entitled to file suit or to initiate administrative proceedings on the Claim, as appropriate. - Each Party will bear its own costs of the mediation, including attorney's fees and each Party will share equally all mediator's fees.
+If the Parties do not settle the Claim within 30 days after submission of the matter to mediation, or within such time as determined reasonable by the mediator, the mediator will issue a notice of termination of the mediation proceedings indicating that the parties are at an impasse and the date that mediation was terminated.
+The Claimant will then be entitled to file suit or to initiate administrative proceedings on the Claim, as appropriate. - ii.
+Each Party will bear its own costs of the mediation, including attorney's fees and each Party will share equally all mediator's fees.